siamhyde/Hyde-Procurement-Intelligence/README.md

 I was the Kitchen Manager.
 I lived the friction firsthand.

 Operating under uncertainty is the norm:
-Trying to make sure the kitchen has enough for the week, avoiding under-ordering, avoiding over-ordering, and making decisions fast in an environment that rarely gives you clean signals.
+Trying to make sure the kitchen has enough for the week, under-ordering, over-ordering, fast decisions in an environment that rarely gives you clean signals.

 In hospitality SMBs, you are focused on surviving, not optimising.

-> Systems substituted with intuition.
+> Systems are substituted with intuition.
-> Decisions made from memory, habit and experience.
+> Decisions are made from memory, habit and experience.

-The data to do better already exists.
+Howeverm, the data to do better already exists.
 It is buried across supplier invoices, fragmented by product naming, pack sizes, and supplier-specific formats.

 Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline.